-The closets and cabinets have friction catches along one edge of the door.
+The closets and cabinets have friction catches or hidden latches along one edge of the door.
 Overhead doors may have supports to hold them open.
+INTERIOR STORAGE

 Drawers rest in notches when they are closed.
 To open drawers, lift up slightly, then pull open.